scratchrealm/isa/README.md

 ```
 my-project/
-  experiment1/
+  session1/
     video-file-name.avi
     audio-file-name.h5
-  experiment2/
+  session2/
-  experiment3/
+  session3/
   ...
 ```

 TODO: explain about the project name

-TODO: explain about the experiment names
+TODO: explain about the session names

 TODO: explain about the `.avi` and `.h5` files